 Cover more ground and experience even more beautiful fall scenery by bike this autumn in Greater St. Cloud.
 The Beaver Island Trail is a paved 5 mile trail that offers beautiful views of the Mississippi River along the way.
 The North Loop (Jail Trail) is a fun and challenging single track route for mountain bikers.
 Don’t have a bike of your own?
-You can rent a bike to travel the Lake Wobegon Trail at the Waite Park and St. Joseph trailheads.
-PLUS: You can get rewarded for hitting up as many trails as possible!
-Check out the Cycle Greater St. Cloud passport on the Visit Greater St. Cloud app for more information.
+You can rent a bike to travel the Lake Wobegon Trail at the Waite Park and St. Joseph trailheads – for only $1 per hour!

 Canoe or Kayak?